AJPreto/structural_generic/README.md

 Repository for .PDB files analysis.

 Consurf on pymol:
-- replaces b-factor values with consurf values on a .pdb file.
+- replaces b-factor values with consurf values on a ".pdb" file.

 Residues distance:
-- Calculate the distance between two amino acids by their alpha carbons, upon a .pdb file.
+- Calculate the distance between two amino acids by their alpha carbons, upon a ".pdb" file.

 RMSD:
-- Calculate overall RMSD between a template and all the remaining .pdb files in the folder.
+- Calculate overall RMSD between a template and all the remaining ".pdb" files in the folder.

 Clustal to ali:
 - Convert a Clustal Omega alignment to a ".ali" file (Modeller friendly input).

+Proq:
+- Input a ".pdb" file to retrieve LGScore and MaxSub evaluation.
+Secondary structure submission is possible.